openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 We will need to maintain a global identifier that is set during installation and can not be easily removed after the fact.
-This approach will help remove exposing this feature via an API and limiting the chances that a misconfiguration can cause un-recoverable scenarios for our customers.
+This approach will help remove exposing this feature via an API and limit the chances that a misconfiguration can cause un-recoverable scenarios for our customers.
 At install time we will also apply an initial machine config for workload partitioning that sets a default CPUSet for the whole CPUSet.
 Effectively this will behave as if workload partitioning is not turned on.
-With this approach we eliminate the race condition that can occur if we apply a machine config after the fact as nodes join the cluster.
 When a customer wishes to pin the management workloads they will be able to do that via the existing Performance Profile.
 Resizing partition size will not cause any issues after installation.

+With this approach we eliminate the race condition that can occur if we apply the machine config after bootstrap via NTO.
+Since we create a "default" cri-o and kubelet configuration that does not specify the CPUSet customers do not have to worry about configuring correct bounds for their machines and risk misconfiguration.

+Furthermore, as machines join the cluster they will have the feature turned on before kubelet and the api-server come up as they query the `machine-config-server` for their configurations before joining.
+This also allows us more flexibility and an easier interface for the customer since customers only need to interact with the Performance Profile to set their `reserved` and `isolated` CPUSet.
+This makes things less prone to error as not only can the CPUSets be different for workers and masters but the machines themselves might have vastly different core counts.

 In order to implement this enhancement we are proposing changing 3 components defined below.